 Both persons with EBV+ PTLD and their caregivers described a large caregiving burden, both physically and mentally.
 For example, caregivers noted that it was a full-time job to ensure that their partners or children got the right care, particularly since the disease is rare.
-Additionally, we heard that caregivers may have additional financial burden and distress after a diagnosis of PTLD due to the fact that they used their paid leave or time off during the initial transplant process.
-Parents described the difficulty of seeing their children ill and in pain, and worried about their child's future quality of life.
+Additionally, parents described the difficulty of seeing their children ill and in pain, and worried about their child's future quality of life.
 Caregivers also conveyed the fear of not knowing if their partner or child would survive.
 Siblings are also affected, often carrying worry about their ill sibling.